Tips On Pouring Your Own Concrete Driveway

 Preparation Is The Key To A Well Poured Driveway

 Talk to the local concrete delivery company and get the facts on what kinds of mixes they sell.
-Tell them exactly what you’re using it for and they’ll recommend 4,000 to 4,500 psi with a 4.5 in slump.
+Tell them exactly what you’re using it for and then order the concrete at normally about 90 slumps.
 The slump is an indication of how much water is in the mix and the higher the number the more water.
 Make sure that you have plenty of tools at the ready, and get as many people to help you as possible.
 You should find several that have had experience doing a pour as they are invaluable.
 If you’ve never done one, offer to help someone else do theirs to gain valuable knowledge and confidence.

 It Costs A Little More But Steel Reinforcements Are Worth It